Elanji: Geography

 The nearest towns are Piravom, Kuravilangad, Koothattukulam, Peruva and Thalayolaparambu.
 The taluk headquarters at Muvattupuzha is 27 km away.
 The village lies about 42 km southeast of Kochi, and there are several buses that ply between Pala and Ernakulam, which connect Elanji with Kochi.
 Elanji is almost the midway point on the Vaikom–Thodupuzha bus route.
 Elanji lies about 32 km east of Kottayam town.
-There is a Panchayath bus stand in the heart of the Elanji town itself.
+The central business district of the settlement integrates a localized transit hub managed by the Grama Panchayat, which facilitates systematic inter-municipal connectivity via scheduled private operations and state-owned KSRTC transport networks to peripheral municipal nodes, specifically Piravom (8.6 km) and Koothattukulam (10.3 km).
 Elanji is located in the Ernakulam district and the last grama panchayath towards the eastern border (towards the Kottayam side) of Ernakulam district.

 Demographics

-As of 2001 census, Elanji had a population of 16,995 with 8,455 males and 8,540 females.
-The majority of people living in Elanji are Syro-Malabar Catholic Christians.Most inhabitants are engaged in agriculture, farming and trading, with the main cash crops being rubber, paddy, coconut, areca nut, ginger, turmeric, 'kacholam' and pepper.
+As of 2011 census, Elanji had a population of 16,495 with 8,134 males and 8,361 females.
+The majority of people living in Elanji are Syro-Malabar Catholic Christians.
+Most inhabitants are engaged in Agriculture, farming and trading, with the main cash crops being Rubber, Paddy, Coconut, Areca nut, Ginger, Turmeric, Kaempferia galanga and pepper.